AishwaryaPramod99/Aishwarya_Portfolio/critique-by-design.md

 | Is there anything you would change or do differently?  | I would like to see yearly or monthly data rather than daily data to get a high-level view. | It would be great to add some kind of filter to see comparisons.       |

 Synthesis:

-_What patterns in the feedback emerge?
-What did you learn from the feedback?
-Based on this feedback, come up with what design changes you think might make the most sense in your final redesign._

 Key patterns that emerged from these interviews include the visualization being understood to represent a decline in U.S. air travel because of the COVID-19 pandemic-with some confusion about the granularity of data.
 For example, one participant questioned if value was being provided by using daily points and showing it as a 7-day average.
 Otherwise, both interviewees were correctly able to perceive the dramatic decline in air travelling in the year 2020-one of them even tried to attribute this to travel restrictions.
 Second, one of the participants did request more information on what specific month or event brought such drops-so perhaps there is a better need for contextual markers.